American Airlines Flight 587: Findings

 According to the official accident report, the first officer repeatedly moved the rudder from fully left to fully right.
 This caused increasing sideslip angles.
 The resulting hazardous sideslip angle led to extremely high aerodynamic loads that separated the vertical stabilizer.
 If the first officer had stopped moving the rudder at any time before the vertical stabilizer failed, the aircraft would have leveled out on its own, and the accident would have been avoided.
 The aircraft performance study indicated that when the vertical stabilizer finally detached, the aerodynamic loads caused by the first officer's actions produced 203000 lbf of force on the rudder, meaning that the vertical stabilizer did not fail until far in excess of the 100000 lbf of force defined by the design envelope.
 The vertical stabilizer's structural performance was determined to be consistent with design specifications and to have exceeded certification requirements.

-Contributing factors identified in the report included: First, the first officer's predisposition to overreact to wake turbulence; second, training provided by American Airlines that could have encouraged pilots to use the rudder this aggressively; third, the first officer likely not understanding an airplane's response to full rudder at high airspeeds or the mechanism by which the rudder rolls a transport-category airplane; and finally, light rudder pedal forces and small pedal displacement of the A300-600 rudder pedal system that increased the airplane's susceptibility to rudder misuse.
+Contributing factors identified in the report included: First, the first officer's predisposition to overreact to wake turbulence; second, training provided by American Airlines that could have encouraged pilots to use the rudder aggressively; third, the first officer likely not understanding an airplane's response to full rudder at high airspeeds or the mechanism by which the rudder rolls a transport-category airplane; and finally, light rudder pedal forces and small pedal displacement of the A300-600 rudder pedal system that increased the airplane's susceptibility to rudder misuse.

 An animated accident reconstruction shows the control inputs made by the copilot at the 4:00-minute mark.